The Medical Library maintains several collections of interest to our patrons. These collections include:

 Call Number: Located on the spine of the book, the call number is the book's address - it tells a person where the book lives in the library.
 The Medical Library uses the National Library of Medicine classification system.
 There are posters throughout the library showing the NLM Classification system.

-Serials: A publication issued in successive parts.
+Serials: Publications issued in successive parts.
 This includes journals.

-Stacks: Books located in the IRC.
+Stacks: Shelves of books located in the library.
 Many of these books may be checked out for 2 weeks.

 Define Your Research Need: